 Whether you're an employee or a business owner, modern businesses activities often require domestic and international travel.
-Just like leisure travel, there is the risk of financial losses.
+Just like leisure travel, there may always be a risk of financial losses.

-- Corporate travellers family care: Accidental death benefit provided to insured worker in the event that their spouse passes away while they are travelling.
+Corporate travellers family care: Accidental death benefit provided to the insured worker in the event that their spouse passes away while they are travelling.

 How can this page help me understand Business Travel Insurance?